dockette/packagist/README.md

 ### Solr

-Based on my SOLR image.
+Based on my SOLR (5.5) image.

 You have to manually create collection via script `create-collection.sh`.
+And then add it to volumes.
+Or something like that.

 ```sh
 docker exec -it packagist_solr_1 sh create-collection.sh
 ```

+> I had to updated the scheme for Solr 5.5.
+Be careful.

 ## Data